2011–12 National First Division

-The 2011–12 National First Division, is the season from September 2011 until May 2012, of South Africa's second tier of professional football.
-By the end of the season, the overall NFD champion will get promoted to the first level, known as Premier Soccer League (PSL).
+The 2011–12 National First Division was the season from September 2011 until May 2012 of South Africa's second tier of professional football.

-For the first time since the 2003–04 National First Division season, all teams have been placed in one unified league table.
+For the first time since the 2003–04 National First Division season, all teams were placed in one unified league table.
 Previously the competition had been split into two 'streams'.

 Summary

-At the conclusion of the season Tuks FC secured their promotion to the PSL after topping the table.
-Second-placed Chippa United and third-placed Thanda Royal Zulu were joined by Santos of the PSL in a three team promotion and relegation playoff.
-At the conclusion of the playoffs Chippa United had secured their promotion to the PSL, in the process relegating Santos to the National First Division.
-This would be Chippa United's second successive promotion as they had only just earned promotion to the National First Division.
-What made Chippa United's promotion all the more special is that the club was only established in 2010.
+At the conclusion of the season Tuks FC secured their promotion to the Premiership after topping the table.
+Second-placed Chippa United and third-placed Thanda Royal Zulu were joined by Santos of the Premiership in a three team promotion and relegation playoff.
+At the conclusion of the playoffs, Chippa United, only established in 2010, secured their promotion to the Premiership, in the process relegating Santos to the National First Division.
+This was Chippa United's second successive promotion as they had only just earned promotion to the National First Division.

 Atlie FC and Carara Kicks were relegated at the end of the season.
+Carara Kicks were only relegated after being deducted points for fielding an ineligible player, sparing Dynamos.

 League table

 PSL playoff tournament

-The teams that finished second and third during the 2011-12 National First Division season were joined by the team that finished 15th in the 2011–12 Premier Soccer League season in a 3-team promotion and relegation playoff called the PSL Playoff Tournament.
+The teams that finished second and third during the 2011-12 National First Division season were joined by the team that finished 15th in the Premiership season in a 3-team promotion and relegation playoff called the PSL Playoff Tournament.

 Participants

 Format

 The 3 teams participated in a mini-league in which they played one another twice (home and away) with log points being awarded for winning a match (3 points) and drawing a match (1 point).
-At the conclusion of the mini-league phase the team that was in first place would either earn or maintain their place in the PSL for the 2012–13 season.
-If the team that finished 15th in the PSL was unable to win the mini-league, they were relegated to the National First Division for the 2012-13 season.
+At the conclusion of the mini-league phase the team that was in first place would either earn or maintain their place in the Premiership for the 2012–13 season.
+If the team that finished 15th in the Premiership was unable to win the mini-league, they were relegated to the National First Division for the 2012-13 season.